greg-marra/budget-scripts/README.md

 # README

-I had some custom YNAB reports I wanted, so I wrote some scripts that I thought would help.
+I had some custom budget reports I wanted, so I wrote some scripts that I thought would help.
 I wanted to publish these to see what people thought of them!

 This Repo uses PHP 8.0.*

-# ynab_vars.php File
+# budget_vars.php File

-Place ynab_vars.php in ~/Documents
+Place budget_vars.php in ~/Documents
 Insert appropiate keys and variables into this file

-# ynab_flags.php File
+# budget_flags.php File

-This is used, if you use flags in YNAB
+This is used, if you use flags in budget
 Copy the file to ~/Documents
 And name each color flag the appropiate name